 “Of course,” said Jay.
 “RuRu no Jikuu-Kasoku.
 I learned the pronunciation the first time I visited Japan.
 I always check whether the final volumes of the manga were released when my work sends me to Asia.”
 The symbols had complex sub-parts made of multiple strokes.
-“Plus I know Chinese and some characters carry over.”
+“Plus I know Chinese, and lots of characters carry over.”

-Dan nodded and counted four pilots in their cockpits.
-When Dan and Jay stood face-to-face it seemed a mirror stood between them: Dan was pale and Jay was dark but they had similar haircuts, identical jawlines, and indistinguishable builds.
+Dan nodded and counted pilots in their cockpits.
+When Dan and Jay stood face-to-face, it seemed a mirror stood between them: Dan was pale and Jay was dark, but they had similar haircuts, identical jawlines, and indistinguishable builds.
 “Here, Jay, sit down.
 Faith has extra centipede-powder if you’d like to try some.
 Beatrice and I could trip-sit both of you.
 Oh, and happy birthday!
 Faith brought us a cupcake.”

 “Oh!
 Thanks, Faith.”
 Jay sat on Faith’s right.
 “And, hey, Dan… Beatrice told me she might need to leave early.
 She’s on-call at the hospital today.”

-Beatrice refused to touch the water-pipe as Faith taunted her with it.
+Beatrice refused to touch Leo, the water-pipe, as Faith taunted her with it.
 “It won’t bite, BeatBax.”

 “You promised you’d cut back on bug-sticks.”